2025年09月08日 19:36

 Additional Notes:

-- The Catania Metro has a single line, Linea Rossa (Red Line), which began operations on June 27, 1999.
+- The Catania Metro has only one line, named Linea Rossa (Red Line), officially opened on June 27, 1999.

-- The line spans 3.8 km, connecting the northern station Borgo to the southern station Porto, passing through 6 stations, including key areas like Stazione FS Centrale (Catania Central Railway Station).
+- The line is 3.8 km long, connecting Borgo station in the north to Porto station in the south, passing through 6 stations, including key areas such as Catania Central Railway Station (Stazione FS Centrale).

 - System Features and Challenges

-- Operated by Ferrovia Circumetnea (FCE), tickets cost €1 (valid for 90 minutes) and are compatible with city buses.
+- The system is operated by Ferrovia Circumetnea (FCE).
+The fare is €1 (valid for 90 minutes) and can be used interchangeably with city buses.

-- Expansion plans (e.g., extensions to Piazza Giovanni XXIII and Stesicoro) have been stalled for years due to funding issues.
+- Although expansion plans exist (e.g., extensions to Piazza Giovanni XXIII and Stesicoro), they have been stalled long-term due to funding issues.

 - Transport Connections

-- Borgo Station connects to the Circumetnea Railway, serving towns around Mount Etna; Porto Station is near the port, facilitating travel to other parts of Sicily.
+- Borgo station offers transfers to the Circumetnea railway, connecting towns around Mount Etna; Porto station is near the port, providing easy access to other parts of Sicily.

 - Airport transfers require taking bus line 457 from Stazione FS Centrale to Catania-Fontanarossa Airport.